 Florida Animal Friend grants are typically awarded to programs that increase cat and dog sterilization above the existing baseline.
 The categories for funding are:

 Funds are unlikely to be approved to replace existing program funding or to fund surgeries that are likely to be performed whether or not Florida Animal Friend funding was available.
 For example, Florida law requires that animals adopted from shelters and rescue groups be sterilized, and most adoption programs are already compliant with this law.
-Therefore, proposals that seek funding for neuter-before adoption projects are likely to receive a lower priority score than projects that are likely to reach new target populations at high risk for contributing to cat and dog overpopulation.
+Therefore, proposals that seek funding for neuter-before-adoption projects are unlikely to be funded compared to projects that are likely to reach new target populations at high risk for contributing to cat and dog overpopulation.

 Funds may not be used for capital expenses or for procedures not directly related to sterilization surgery, such as promotions, testing, and licensing.
 Funds may only be used for programs that comply with local city, county and state ordinances and laws.
 To support rabies vaccinations, $ 2 per animal spayed/neutered of the grant can be used for a rabies vaccination.

 It is recognized that there are areas of the state that are under-served by existing spay/neuter opportunities.
 It is hoped that in these areas, veterinarians, animal control, local humane groups, and others will form collaborative efforts to create sterilization programs where none currently exist.
 In these circumstances, the grant proposal should outline the participating parties as well as which party will act as the lead organization.
 The lead organization, identified in the proposal, would submit the grant and must bear the responsibility for managing and fulfilling the grant request goals.

 The following groups are eligible to apply for grants from Florida Animal Friend: